 - The Gold AZ Package–$197

 - The Platinum AZ Package–$297

 The total investment you are asked to make is $531, which is a lot different from the $37 fee they say will give you the whole system to get started earning thousands.

 Now upsells are not uncommon, and by themselves are not a sign of a scam program.
-But combined with all the other problems I’ve found and the fact that you don’t know anything about the program before purchasing, the costly upsells are another red flag.
+But combined with all the other problems I’ve found and the fact that you don’t know anything about the program before purchasing anything, the costly upsells are another red flag.

 I want to make full disclosure here, I did not waste my money purchasing this program or any of the upsells.
 All the information I’m relaying to you here is my opinion based upon the information in their sales video and my experience in internet marketing.
 The upsells and their cost data is from research I’ve done.

 I’ve purchased a lot of programs in order to ensure that I can give an honest review of them.
 But there are some that I can spot a mile away that are not legitimate and this is one of them.

 Here at Build Your Early Retirement, we give The AZ Formula our lowest rating of 1 out of 5.
 If you try this program, we are highly confident that you will lose your money.